carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 keypoints:
 - "PPanGGOLiN is a sotfware to create and manipulate prokaryotic pangenomes."
 - "PPanGGOLiN integrates protein-coding genes and their genomic neighborhood to build a graph."
-- "panRGP method predicts Regions of Genomic Plasticity which are grouped into insertion sites based on their conserved persistent flanking genes."
 - "PPanGGOLiN is designed to scale up to tens of thousands of genomes, including whole genomes, metagenomes and single-cell annotated genomes."
 ---